• Skip to main content

 🥗What to Serve with Corn Casserole

-For Spring holidays like Easter and Mother's Day, I like to pair it with sous vide asparagus, roasted watermelon radishes, and garlic green beans.
+For Spring holidays like Easter and Mother's Day, I like to pair it with sous vide asparagus, watermelon radishes, and fresh green beans with garlic.

 👩🏻🍳 Expert Tip